 48% fewer staff safety incidents than disengaged teams

 Want to learn more?
-Our article Why Your Company Needs Continuous Performance Management unpacks the full argument.
+Our article The Benefits of Continuous Performance Management unpacks the full argument.

 Still having trouble imagining what continuous performance management looks like?
 No worries.
 Here are 6 elements to incorporate into your performance management process:

 These 1-on-1 conversations, typically between an employee and their manager, should be held regularly.
 This is a casual, less-structured opportunity to provide real-time feedback, sync up on goals, and discuss blockers.
 So aim to have these once per week, though if you’re new to this mode, you can start with once per quarter.

 We don’t recommend this lightly — employees in workplaces with regular check-ins are 400% more likely to report that their performance reviews were useful, compared with those receiving annual reviews only.

 Here’s where the multidirectional aspect of CPM comes in.
 In a 360 review, an employee receives feedback not only from their manager, but also peer feedback and feedback from their reports.

 This not only decouples “review” from “ack!” (because we’re generally more comfortable with our coworkers than our bosses, making the feedback we get from peers seem less threatening).
 It also grants employees a fuller picture of how they’re doing by offering a diverse range of perspectives.

 Performance discussions don’t go away when you introduce continuous performance management!
 In fact, they become more useful, insightful, and accurate the more regularly they’re performed.